New CHABSS Tenure-Track Faculty Drawn to CSUSM for Myriad Reasons

 O’Dell is one of four newly hired tenure-track faculty in the College of Humanities, Arts, Behavioral and Social Sciences.

-She is spending this week at the University of Bradford in the United Kingdom at the Human Development and Capability Association Conference where she will present her research on how humans can agree on sustainable use and management of Earth’s resources.
+She is spending this week at the University of Bradford in the United Kingdom at the Human Development and Capability Association Conference, where she will present her research on how humans can agree on sustainable use and management of Earth’s resources.
 O’Dell is also a board member (director at large) for the organization.

-Along with her husband and dog, O’Dell has already basked in beach days and local hikes, including traversing Torrey Pines recently.
+In addition to the larger student population here, another adjustment she has enjoyed is the change in lifestyle.
+Along with her husband and dog, O’Dell already has basked in beach days and local hikes, including traversing Torrey Pines recently.

 O’Dell is not unlike many CSUSM students.
 She was the first in her family to graduate from college, beginning that journey at the community college level.

-Social mobility was a crucial part of her path so she’s excited to help guide students here by utilizing the same tools of hard work and a caring support system.
+Social mobility was a crucial part of her path, so she’s excited to help guide students here by utilizing the same tools of hard work and a caring support system.

 “I know that CSUSM has that amazing opportunity for students, and so many people who come here are the first people in their family who have gone to a college or are thinking about a university degree or thinking about expanding what they want to do with their lives,” she said.
 “That was one of the things that definitely drew me.”